Horizon2333/load_video_as_tensor/README.md

+***

-If there are something wrong with my experiment or there are better ways to load video in RAM, please tell me, thank a lot!
+If there are something wrong with my experiments or there are better ways to load videos in RAM, please tell me, thanks a lot!